 In the letter, Mayor Warren explained why she belives a state takeover is necessary, saying in part:

-“Temporary state leadership would all us to reset the school system with the help of local and national educational experts.”
+“Temporary state leadership would allow us to reset the school system with the help of local and national educational experts.”

 However, RCSD School Board President Van White says the letter calls for people to give up their right to vote.
 He says the school’s problems won’t be fixed by pointing fingers.

 “I think her mantra is our students, our future,” White said.
 “Well that’s right, these are Rochester students, Rochester students.
 These aren’t Albany’s children and Albany’s families.